 Creating new revenue opportunities for New Zealand’s primary sector developing new functionalised high value materials from coarse wool.
 Lincoln Agritech is leading the ‘New Uses for Wool’ partnership programme, a joint venture between the New Zealand Government and Wool Industry Research Ltd (WIRL).
 The seven-year programme aims to develop high volume, high value materials from New Zealand’s coarse wool industry.

-We develop technologies to benefit New Zealand's agricultural and industrial sectors, including microbial biotechnologies to enhance plant growth systems and manage disease and smart sensing technologies that reduce costs, realise new revenue streams and improve decision-making.
-Our work is delivered by four teams:
+Providing smart sensing technologies to benefit New Zealand’s agricultural and industrial sectors that reduce costs, realise new revenue streams and improve decision-making for our clients.

-- Optics and Image Processing: Extracting data from images to enable sensing solutions; specialising in image processing, deep learning and designing custom neural networks for detecting fruit in their natural growing environment as well as using other optical sensors, such as LiDAR and multispectral cameras.
+Machine Vision: Extracting data from images to enable sensing solutions; specialising in image processing, deep learning and designing custom neural networks for detecting fruit in their natural growing environment and remote predator sensing as well as other optical sensors, such as LiDAR and multispectral cameras.

 Information Technology and IRRICAD™